JLESC/jlesc.github.io/_events_upcoming/2018-12-04-9th-jlesc-workshop.md

 for their implementation.

 The workshop is open to Illinois, INRIA, ANL, BSC, JSC, R-CCS and UTK faculties, researchers, engineers and students who want to learn more about Exascale Computing and beyond.
+Contact your local executive director if you are interested in attending.